g-dendiev/Density-estimation-with-imprecise-kernels-application-to-classification./README.md

 # Results :

   - You will get somes results displayed in your IDE console
-  - Some graphics will be saved with the date and the some parameters (epsilon, splitRatio,...), in the working directory.
-  ** names will be like :
+  - Some graphics will be saved with the date and the some parameters (epsilon, splitRatio,...), in the working directory.\n ** names will be like :
             "graph with epsilon = 0.4 and split ratio = 0.3time.struct_time(tm_year=2018, tm_mon=2, tm_mday=27, tm_hour=6, tm_min=21, tm_sec=5, tm_wday=1, tm_yday=58, tm_isdst=0).pdf"
   - Also all statistical and imprecise classification results (in results.txt, by concatenation, so that you can keep the older results).